 Utilities and reconciliations FAQs

-Here are some common questions and answers about your utilities and monthly reconciliations.
+Here are some common questions and answers about your utilities.
 Take a look and if you have any questions, you can find contact details at the bottom of the page.

 Our utilities are managed by Community Utilities, a utilities billing agent, operating on behalf of residential buildings like ours across the UK.
 They manage the day-to-day aspects of your utilities, including queries related to your consumption, statements, meter readings and the utilities portal.
-They’ll tell us what to charge you, and we will pass this payment on to you as part of your monthly or upfront rent payments.
+They’ll tell us what to charge you, and we will pass this payment on to you as part of your monthly or upfront rent payments if you decide to pay upfront.

 Your utility charges include electricity, heat, and water, including the costs of cold water, hot water, heat, and wastewater.
 You’ll be charged in pence per unit (kWh) of fuel for electricity/heat, with a daily standing charge in pence per day.
 For water, you'll be charged in pounds per unit of water (m3) with a daily standing charge in pence per day.